-Many Left Liberal commentators have struggled to understand Islamism or explain the violence and hostility of the Jihadists and Islamist terrorism.
-Underlying this is an inability to see Islamism for what it is, a reactionary and often very violent political ideology.
-This misunderstanding by the western Left is based on an inherent intellectual assumption that the political calculations of the Islamists are similar in some way to the Left Liberal world view.
 Perhaps the biggest intellectual error of the Left Liberals in relation to the Islamists is to assume that the violence and hatred of the Islamist towards the west and its liberal democratic values is really the fault of the west in some way because of what ‘we’ have done to ‘them’.
 In this reading Islamism is just the understandable if unfortunate response to the egregious misdeeds of the west.
 This type of analysis is very comforting.
-If Islamist are just reacting to western imperialism and aggression then it can be explained away in terms that are familiar and unchallenging, it is also comforting because if the violence of the Islamists is the result of our misdeeds then in order to stop further Islamist violence all the west has to do is stop doing bad things to muslims and then the Islamist will calm down and stop carrying those pesky suicide attacks.
-In fact this can go further because maybe if Islamism is caused by western imperialism and aggression then Islamists might be allies in putting a stop to those things.
+If Islamist are just reacting to western imperialism and aggression then it can be explained away in terms that are familiar and unchallenging, it is also comforting because if the violence of the Islamists is the result of our misdeeds then in order to stop further Islamist violence all the West has to do is stop doing bad things to muslims and then the Islamist will calm down and stop carrying those pesky suicide attacks.
+In fact this way of thinking about Islamism can, and often does, go further because maybe if Islamism is caused by western imperialism and aggression then Islamists might be allies in putting a stop to those things.

 In fact it is relatively easy to understand Islamism ii if one simply listens to what they actually say.
-They do not hide what they think, why they do what they do, what they want to do, and why they hate us.
+They do not hide what they think, or why they do what they do, or what they want to do, and why they hate us.
 [Click to read more…]

 Please note – very important – nothing I am about to say is meant to endorse, support or oppose anything or anyone.
 All I am trying to do is talk about what the reality of the situation is, no matter how unpalatable that reality may be.
 As the writer Philip K. Dick once said “Reality is that which, when you stop believing in it, doesn’t go away”.
 If anybody wants to make the world better they have to start with what is real and not some preferred imaginary world.
 When your theory conflicts with reality, you should create an alternative theory, not an alternative imaginary reality.